craigpaul/test-driven-development/README.md

 ./develop artisan migrate
 ```

-In addition to migrating that database, we will need to migrate the testing database, which can be accomplised by running the following command:
+In addition to migrating that database, we will need to migrate the testing database, which can be accomplished by running the following command:

 ```bash
 ./develop artisan migrate --env=testing